WE THIRST: LESSONS IN MERCY©

 session TWO: PSYCHOLOGY

-Week two’s focus is on some of the psychological theories that perhaps best explain the use of substances.
+Session two’s focus is on some of the psychological theories that perhaps best explain the use of substances.
 We will journey through our human growth and development to consider our core wounds and the layers and layers of traits that we wear for protection which ultimately cause more harm than good.
 We will see that the common denominator in all our misguided attempts (whether using substances or not) is the desire to avoid more pain.
 The second half of the evening will include what is necessary to make the journey back to our true selves buried deep within.
-This week’s virtue: EMPATHY.
+This session's virtue: EMPATHY.

 session THREE: SOCIOLOGY

-This third week’s topic is on the impact of substance abuse on society, with a special focus on the small society of the family.
+This third session's topic is on the impact of substance abuse on society, with a special focus on the small society of the family.
 We will learn why exactly addiction is referred to as a “family disease” and how exactly others in the family can become affected when they are not ingesting a substance.
 Themes such as blame, shame, anger, guilt, grief, caring, codependence, and much more will be explored.
 As always, the second half of the evening focuses on various solutions as well as some positive changes that are happening in society.
-This week’s virtue: COURAGE.
+This session's virtue: COURAGE.

 session FOUR: SPIRITUALITY

 The series concludes with an examination of our spiritual nature and how and why spirituality is an important part of the recovery process.
 Oftentimes the use of a substance is a misguided attempt to quench a spiritual thirst or craving.
 We will explore the missing piece to the puzzle of our lives, the God-shaped hole within each of us, and the only real way that this void can be filled.
-This week we will discuss not one, but three virtues: FAITH, HOPE, and LOVE.
+This session we will discuss not one, but three virtues: FAITH, HOPE, and LOVE.

 The provider of this educational event has designed the program so that it may be considered by participants for use as continuing education to enhance the professional knowledge and pastoral competency of chaplains certified through the Board of Chaplaincy Certification Inc.® an affiliate of the Association of Professional Chaplains™